Peters-Homelab/prt/README.md

 ```
 Once you have installed PRT, you will need to set up your connection pool files and remote access keys.

+1. Run `prt --key_gen` to trigger the creation an RSA key that will be used to connect to the host in all your pools.
-1. Create a yaml file containing an entry for each remote host.
+2. Create a yaml file containing an entry for each remote host in `~/.prt`.
 You can find an [example config here](https://github.com/JustinTimperio/prt/blob/master/build/example.yaml)
-2. Place your newly created yaml file in `~/.prt` (This directory won't exist by default)
-3. Run `prt -key_gen` to trigger the creation an RSA key that will be used for all your pools.
-4. Add your newly created `~/.prt/prt_rsa.pub` key to each of your remote hosts `~/.ssh/authorized_keys` file.
+3. Add your newly created `~/.prt/prt_rsa.pub` key to each of your remote hosts `~/.ssh/authorized_keys` file.

 ## Usage

 - `-c, --command`: Defines the command you want to run on each remote host.
 - `-p, --pool`: Spesifies the connection pool you want run on. (~/.prt/your_pool.yaml)
-- `-key_gen`: Triggers the generation of a new universal PRT RSA key.
+- `-k, --key_gen`: Triggers the generation of a universal PRT RSA key.

 Example Command: